skypjack/entt/docs/core.md

 # Hashed strings

-A hashed string is a zero overhead resource identifier.
+A hashed string is a zero overhead unique identifier.
 Users can use human-readable identifiers in the codebase while using their numeric counterparts at runtime, thus without affecting performance.<br/>
 The class has an implicit `constexpr` constructor that chews a bunch of